-Whenever I fly on airplanes that still have ashtrays, I get nervous.
-I definitely don’t appreciate the vestigial ashtrays reminding me how old the planes are.
-And imagining hundreds of passengers carelessly brandishing open flames is even more disturbing.
-But despite my modern-day anxieties, people smoked on airplanes for decades.
-And at movie theaters, and at the doctor’s office, and in classrooms—heck, even while working out.
+Whenever I fly on an airplane that still has ashtrays, I get nervous, the vestigial ashtrays reminding me just how old the plane really is.
+Thinking about hundreds of passengers carelessly brandishing open flames and sucking down that much second-hand smoke is unnerving, but despite my modern-day anxieties, people smoked on airplanes for decades —and at movie theaters, the doctor’s office, in classrooms, at the gym… even in delivery rooms!

 Throughout the first seven decades of the twentieth century, cigarettes were everywhere.
-If you were born before the ‘90s, you might recall sucking on a candy cigarette as a child.
+If you were born before the ‘90s, you probably remember candy cigarettes.
 Or chomping on chewing gum cigarettes.
 Like the hollow ones that were filled with a pinch of flour?
-When you “exhaled,” the flour puffed out like a fun-filled plume of smoke.
+When you “exhaled,” the flour puffed out like a fun-filled plume of smoke!

-So when our friend Henry gave us five delightfully intricate miniature cigarette packs, and asked us to figure out where they came from, we weren’t going to be shocked if they turned out to be dollhouse props or some type of toy.
+So when my friend Henry gave me five delightfully detailed miniature cigarette packs, and asked me to figure out where they came from, I wasn’t going to be shocked if they turned out to be dollhouse props or some type of toy.

-Since the miniscule cigarettes are plastic rather than wood or paper, we guessed they were manufactured in the 1950s or ’60s.
-But we weren’t exactly sure why.
+Since the miniscule cigarettes are plastic rather than wood or paper, I immediately guessed that they were manufactured in the 1950s or ’60s.

 In 1932, a Brit named Hilary “Harry” Fisher Page founded a toy company called Kiddicraft.
 A writer, inventor, and psychologist, by the 1950s, Page and his company had become focused on a line of highly realistic miniature foods and shopping items marketed as “Kiddicraft Miniatures.”
 These tiny toys promoted imaginative play while reinforcing counting, organizing, and manual dexterity.
 The product line even boasted a checkbook and play money.